marcos-acosta/worlds-worst-detective/posts/dolphins.md

 # Social media wasn't the final boss

+%%%(tldr)
+This piece is a little different from the other topics I have planned to write about; it's less geeky, and more introspective and speculative.
+If you've ever obsessed over your productivity to the point of counterproductivity, or imagined how great your life would be if you could just get off of TikTok, I think you'll find this interesting.
+%%%

 This is the story of my attempts to reclaim the distraction-free mind I (presumably) once had.
 I railed against social media only to find that there were many more bosses ahead.
 In the end, I was forced to wonder: is any of this _actually_ productive?
-But, I'm getting ahead of myself.
+But, I'm getting ahead of myself– let's start at the beginning.

 ## The promised land